achsanalfitra/nz/docs/style/brand-documentation.md

 The `intra-component` spacing starts at 10 px, but it could be further reduced as the size of the widget gets smaller.
 In contrast, the `inter-component` should start at 24 px.
 The value of the latter spacing should be contrast with the `intra-compponent` spacing.

+#### Border

+The general rule for border radius is that it should not look circular.
+The radius should only be there to soften the edges.

+The standard rule for border radius is now set to 10 px.

+The border radius can be increased or decreased depending on the widget size.
+Bigger widgets do not automatically require a bigger border radius, while smaller widgets often require border radius adjustments.

+The border width should be small.
+For reference, imagine the borders are lines on the newspaper that function as a layout tool.
+For this reason, this theme sets the border width as 1 px.

 ## Components